8 Life Events that Impact Your Auto Insurance Rates

 8 Life Events that Can Impact Your Car Insurance Rates

-Your marital status is one of the top life events that can affect your car insurance rates.
+Your marital status is one of the top major life events that can affect your car insurance rates.
 Some changes related to marital status include:

 - Divorcing or separating from your spouse